 Beaux Arts: Performing Arts

 At the high school, we offer a coed Instrumental Combo class to all student musicians.
-The criteria for this class is the ability to read music and play an instrument.
+The prerequisite for this class is the ability to read music and play an instrument.
 The class covers a diverse range of styles, including classical, jazz, Latin, rock, funk and pop.
 A coed choral class and IB Diploma Programme music classes are also offered.

-An after school Music Conservatory offers lessons to elementary students interested in gaining proficiency — and eventually mastery — of a musical instrument in a positive instructional setting.
+An after-school Music Conservatory offers lessons to elementary students interested in gaining proficiency — and eventually mastery — of a musical instrument in a positive instructional setting.
 Lessons ranging from beginner to advanced are offered for piano, guitar, bass guitar, violin, trumpet, trombone and French horn.